nvidia-holoscan/holoscan-sdk/docs/visualization.md

 `````{tab-set}
 ````{tab-item} Operator

-To read back the color framebuffer set the `enable_render_buffer_output` parameter to `true` and provide an allocator to the operator.
+To read back the color frame buffer, set the `enable_render_buffer_output` parameter to `true` and provide an allocator to the operator.

-The framebuffer is emitted on the `render_buffer_output` port.
+The frame buffer is emitted on the `render_buffer_output` port.

 ```cpp
 std::shared_ptr<holoscan::ops::HolovizOp> visualizer =